giorgionicoletti/giorgionicoletti.github.io/_pages/about.md

   - /about.html
 ---

-I'm Giorgio Nicoletti, a Postdoctoral Researcher at the Quantitative Life Sciences section of UNESCO's [International Center for Theoretical Pysics](https://www.ictp.it/qls){:target="_blank"}<!--_-->, a research center supported by the IAEA and the United Nations, located in Trieste, Italy.
+I am Giorgio Nicoletti, a Postdoctoral Researcher at the Quantitative Life Sciences section of UNESCO's [International Center for Theoretical Pysics](https://www.ictp.it/qls){:target="_blank"}<!--_-->, a research center supported by the IAEA and the United Nations located in Trieste, Italy.

 I am a theoretical physicist working at the interface between statistical physics, biology, and ecology.
 I obtained my PhD in Physics cum laude at the [Laboratory of Interdisciplinary Physics](https://liphlab.com/){:target="_blank"}<!--_--> of the University of Padova (Italy) under the supervision of Amos Maritan and Samir Suweis, with a particular focus on how the physics of phase transition and critical systems can be applied to the study of living systems.
 I then moved to the [ECHO lab](https://www.epfl.ch/labs/echo/){:target="_blank"}<!--_--> of the École Polytechnique Fédérale de Lausanne (Switzerland) for a postdoc with Andrea Rinaldo.